 The left panel will need two hinges along its rear edge.
 The hinges should fit nicely into the two cutouts.
 These, like the speakers, will use two 12mm M4 bolts each.

 Use the 14mm M3 bolts - the thinner ones - to attach the catch to the right panel.

 Now we're going to put all the individual panels together; your Picade should begin to take shape!

-We're going to fit the top to keep the Picade rigid while we bolt other things into it, but you're going to need to unbolt it at one side later, so don't do it up too tight!
+We're going to fit the top to keep your Picade rigid while we bolt other things into it, but you're going to need to unbolt it at one side later, so don't fasten it too tight!

 You will need your assembled panels:

 Start by attaching the front panel to the front side of the base using 16mm M4 bolts.